Odile Decq: Career

 Since 2019, her school is based in Paris and was accredited by the "Royal Institute of British Architects" (RIBA) in 2017.

 This school was a place where Decq was able to put her unique design philosophy into an educational context, fostering innovation and creative problem-solving in future architects.
 This led to significant changes in the way people viewed architectural education.
-It encouraged young architects to take risks and not to adhere to current conditions and ideas.
+It encouraged young architects to take risks and not adhere to current conditions and ideas.

-More than 20 years ago, she entered the field of design by creating a series of furniture, armchairs and tables for the UNESCO headquarters in Paris with the Editors Domeau & Peres.
+More than 20 years ago, she entered the field of design by creating a series of furniture, armchairs, and tables for the UNESCO headquarters in Paris with the Editors Domeau & Peres.

 Since then, each of her projects has been the subject of new creations, such as new lamps developed in the Luceplan catalog.

-She has always been passionate about and a collector of contemporary art, and in 2007 she had her first exhibition at the Polaris gallery in Paris.
+She has always been passionate about and a collector of contemporary art, and in 2007, she had her first exhibition at the Polaris gallery in Paris.
 She then seeks to reinvest her own research in architecture in art and gradually moves away from it while sometimes keeping a link.
-Thus, the portfolios of serigraphs produced for the publisher Bernard Chauveau on the occasion of the realization of the Macro, the Frac Bretagne or the restaurant Phantom at the Opéra Garnier are graphic deconstructions of the elements of the projects; the same is true of the series of ALOD plates made in 2016.
+Thus, the portfolios of serigraphs produced for the publisher Bernard Chauveau on the occasion of the realization of the Macro, the Frac Bretagne, or the restaurant Phantom at the Opéra Garnier are graphic deconstructions of the elements of the projects; the same is true of the series of ALOD plates made in 2016.

 After creating the Oniris gallery stand for Art Paris in 2010, she exhibited at the Gallery in 2017 and produced photos and mobiles on this occasion.
-Finally, the Philippe Gravier gallery in Paris offered her to create a set of tables and lamps for Design Miami Art Basel in 2019 and for the FIAC the “Pavillon Noir” built Place de la Concorde in Paris in October of the same year and the “Green Pavilion” for Paris + Art Basel, built in the Tuileries Gardens in 2022.
+Finally, the Philippe Gravier gallery in Paris offered her to create a set of tables and lamps for Design Miami Art Basel in 2019 and for the FIAC the “Pavillon Noir” built Place de la Concorde in Paris in October of the same year, and the “Green Pavilion” for Paris + Art Basel built in the Tuileries Gardens in 2022.

-Recent exhibitions and installations: In 2018 Odile Decq was invited to create two installations "Pahtom's Phantom" and "Time-Space-Existence" during the 16th Venice Biennale and an ongoing traveling exhibition "Horizons" at the House of Arts in Ostrava.
-At the moment the exhibition is installed in Kosice.
+Recent exhibitions and installations: In 2018, Odile Decq was invited to create two installations, "Pahtom's Phantom" and "Time-Space-Existence," during the 16th Venice Biennale and an ongoing traveling exhibition, "Horizons," at the House of Arts in Ostrava.
+At the moment, the exhibition is installed in Kosice.